tanho63/tanho.ca/content/posts/recs/index.md

   and [part two](https://mtlynch.io/human-code-reviews-2/),
   blog posts (18 and 15 min reads, respectively)
-	- Code reviews are daily interactions that shape both the code itself and, maybe even more importantly, the relationships between programmers.
-These posts really help with how to approach these in a constructive and positive way.
+	- Code reviews are daily interactions that shape both the code itself and, maybe even more importantly, the relationships between programmers - these posts really help with how to approach these in a constructive and positive way.
 - [Hank Green: The Secret to My Productivity](https://www.youtube.com/watch?v=1LAhHDEtTD0), YouTube video (4 min)
 	- Invaluable advice on when to stop working on creative projects: stop working on it when you have reached 80% of "the best you can do", release it to the world, and then go do your next project.
-Applies in hobbies and really also to professional projects too.
+Applies in hobbies and tbh to professional projects as well.
 - [Randy Au: Succeeding as a Data Scientist in Small Companies / Startups](https://www.counting-stuff.com/succeeding-as-a-data-scientist-in-small-companies-startups-92f59e22bd8c-65949948516031001b351309/), blog post (8 min read)
 	- How to succeed in a small company where you are the first "data" person there: helping